Elliotisnt/bretton-woods-decay/README.md

 ## Why I Made It

 I've got a (hopefully) long life ahead of me, and I started my retirement early and put 30% of my income into it.
 I'm deeply suspicious of the longevity of the American empire, but I don't want to miss out on long-term gains while the market is still performant.
 The US has shown signs of relative decline since the end of Bretton Woods in 1971, but had I pulled out of the S&P 500 then, I would've missed out on 34,000% growth!
 The empire can be weakening structurally while the market keeps coasting along.
 I want to try to make good long-term retirement allocation decisions (like whether to hold 65/35 or 50/50 domestic/international), and these decisions shouldn't be made based on short-term market noise.
 I also don't want to ignore structural shifts in the global monetary system, hence these quarterly emails.
+I'm aware that there's a chance nothing really changes before I die of natural causes.
 Was first inspired to switch to 65/35 by this video by Hank Green, https://youtu.be/VZMFp-mEWoM.

 This tool sends me a quarterly email with these indicators so I can:
 - Keep tabs on sustained trends over multiple reports